Hiring

 Product and Shopify operations

 A Shopify virtual assistant can upload products, update variants, format product detail pages, manage tags and collections, coordinate launch checklists, and document repeatable catalog workflows.
-Shopify's product documentation shows how much lives inside product details — media, variants, search-engine listings, and product fields — which is why this work needs careful ownership.
+If this is the main bottleneck, a specialized Oceans Talent marketing assistant is usually the cleanest fit.

 Ecommerce Virtual Assistant Role Scope: What to Delegate First